elnama17/rag-ai-chatbot/rag_ai_chatbot/README.md

 ---

-## 🤖 Vallie: Friendly RAG based AI Chatbot
+## 🤖 Vallie: Friendly RAG-based AI Chatbot

 Vallie is a friendly AI assistant powered by Amazon Bedrock LLM and optionally enhanced with RAG (Retrieval-Augmented Generation).
 Vallie can answer questions, provide insights, and fetch specific company knowledge when RAG is enabled.